joshbegley/nyt-latest/README.md

 `The running back helped the Seattle offense control much of the game on a day when Jaxon Smith-Njigba was held in check.`\
 https://nytimes.com/athletic/7031979/2026/02/08/super-bowl-2026-mvp-kenneth-walker-seahawks/

-**Cadillac F1 team unveils livery, dual-color car design for 2026 in Super Bowl commercial**\
+**Cadillac F1 team unveils livery, dual-color car design in Super Bowl commercial**\
 `For Cadillac's first few years in F1, it will use Ferrari engines.`\
 https://nytimes.com/athletic/7032042/2026/02/08/cadillac-f1-car-livery-super-bowl-2026-commercial/